openshift/enhancements/enhancements/cloud-integration/azure/azure-workload-identity.md

 In this proposal, the Cloud Credential Operator's command-line utility (`ccoctl`) will be extended with subcommands for Azure which will provide methods for generating the Azure infrastructure (blob container OIDC, managed identities and federated credentials) and secret manifests necessary to create an Azure cluster that utilizes Azure Workload Identity for core OpenShift operator authentication.

-OpenShift operators as well as the Installer will be updated to create Azure clients using a bound `ServiceAccount` token that has been associated with a Managed Identity (identified by `clientID`) in Azure.
+OpenShift operators will be updated to create Azure clients using a bound `ServiceAccount` token that has been associated with a Managed Identity (identified by `clientID`) in Azure.
 Operators or repositories that we expect will need changes, listed in [CCO-235](https://issues.redhat.com/browse/CCO-235):

 - [cloud-credential-operator](https://github.com/openshift/cloud-credential-operator)
 - [cluster-image-registry-operator](https://github.com/openshift/cluster-image-registry-operator)